 Jesus said, “I am the vine, you are the branches.
 He who abides in Me, and I in him, bears much fruit; for without Me you can do nothing.
 If anyone does not abide in Me, he is cast out as a branch and is withered; and they gather them and throw them into the fire, and they are burned” (John 15:5,6).
 As the believer chooses to connect himself to the Lord, his salvation will be secure in Him.

 But if he disconnects himself from God, then, he will be overcome by the devil and his temptations.
 But let him get up and start again.
 The devil will try to discourage him from trying but God calls him to forget the past and look to Jesus (Philippians 3:13).
 God has not given us the spirit of fear and failure but of hope and victory (2 Timothy 1:7).

 If a believer keeps on slipping into sin, He will get weaker and weaker and his conscious will slowly get hardened (1 Timothy 4:1–2).
 And sin will look less evil to him with time.
-So, it is very important that we keep our conscious sensitive to the callings of the holy Spirit by immediate obedience.
+So, it is very important that he keeps his conscious sensitive to the callings of the Holy Spirit by immediate obedience.

 A reprobate mind (Romans 1:28) is a reference to those who did not want or “approve” to have the knowledge of God.
-So, God respected their choice and left them to a “disapproved” mind.
-As a consequence of their determination to forget Him, God let them to a state of mind that was evil – reprobate mind – which He therefore could not approve.
+So, God respected their choice and leaves them to a “disapproved” mind.
+As a consequence of their determination to forget Him, God leaves them to a state of mind that was evil – reprobate mind – which He therefore could not approve.

 In His service,